 Similar to hurricane proofing your home’s glass is hurricane proofing your screens.
 Screened in porches and lanais are very susceptible to damage from wind gusts and flying objects.
 Protecting them from damage will save you from replacing torn screens.
 It will also protect your belongings inside your screened in areas.

-Hurricane panels and hurricane shutters are popular ways to protect your lanai and screened in spaces.
+Hurricane shutters and hurricane screens are popular ways to protect your lanai and screened in spaces.

 6. Hurricane proof your roof

 Your roof helps keep the structure of your home in place.
-It also protects your belongings and your family from rain, wind, and other things that should never get inside your home.
+And it also protects your belongings and your family from rain, wind, and other things that should never get inside your home.
 So making sure your roof is properly able to withstand hurricanes is important, to say the least.

 Use a licensed contractor that will obtain all permits and inspections